Remove characters from right

 Remove-the-last-nth-characters-using-VBA

-Delete the last n characters from right using VBA
+Delete the last n characters from the right using VBA

 Use the DataXL Productivity Suite for Excel and follow the steps below: